-Ripple effects of the COVID-19 pandemic were strong and wide-ranging.
+The ripple effects of the COVID-19 pandemic were, however, strong and wide-ranging.
 First, Watches & Wonders Geneva (previously SIHH) was canceled as an in-person event and moved online.
 Shortly afterward, Baselworld was also canceled and moved online.
 However, following Rolex, Tudor, Patek Philippe, Chopard and Chanel's announcement that they were leaving in favor of joining W&W in Geneva, Baselworld ultimately collapsed.
 Suddenly, the century-old trade show was no more (though a future trade show in Basel, called HourVerse, was announced), and W&W became the world's horological lodestone, both for Richemont-owned brands and others.

-None of this is particular important for the consumer, of course, and matters more to members of the press and retailers.
+None of this is particularly important for the consumer, of course, and matters more to members of the press and retailers.
 A race to catch up with e-commerce and an interruption to the regular product cycle probably have more of an impact upon the watch-buying public.
 However, these developments in the trade show world brought us to this spring: in April, the great majority of the famed, old Swiss watchmakers released their flagship products for 2021 — all at once.
 So for the first time ever, you got your new IWCs and JLCs dropping alongside your new Rollies and Pateks.
 Kind of an interesting moment in watches.

-This makes for quite a lot of watches to talk about, and this isn't even counting all the newness that's been hitting the shelves outside of the new trade shows.
-What we aim to here is thus give you something of an overview of our favorite hits of 2021.
+This makes for quite a lot of watches to talk about, and there's even more newness that's been hitting the shelves outside of the new trade shows.
+Thus, what we aim to do here is give you something of an overview of our favorite hits of 2021.
 Hopefully you'll find something you like, and maybe even something to gift yourself (or someone else!) to cap off a year of quarantine, just in time for the world to begin reopening.

 Editor's Note: These watches are organized by alphabetical order and not according to any sort of superlatives — we love 'em all.
 We'll update this page throughout the year, so be sure to check back often.

 A. Lange & Söhne Lange 1 Perpetual Calendar